odpi/egeria-charts/charts/egeria-presentation/README.md

 - set `egeria.viewOrg` to the same viewOrg as the OMAG deployment (here `org`)
 - set `egeria.viewServerPlatformUrl` to the Egeria platform URL of `view1` (here `https://egeria-platform:9443`)

+Because the deployment needs access to the ConfigMap of the `egeria-platform`, it must be installed in the same namespace.

 Run
 ```
 helm install presentation ./egeria-presentation